shawnmflemingc/GEOM170/javascript/intro.md

 ## 6. **`this` Keyword**

-The context of `this` in JavaScript can be confusing, as it depends on how a function is called, not where it is defined.
+The context of [`this` in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) can be confusing, as it depends on how a function is called, not where it is defined.
 This differs from many other languages where `this` (or its equivalent) always refers to the current class instance.

 - **Tip**: Arrow functions do not have their own `this` context but inherit it from the parent scope, which can help avoid some common pitfalls.

 ## 7. **Prototype-Based Inheritance**

-JavaScript uses a prototype-based inheritance model, which is different from the classical inheritance model in languages like Java or C++.
+JavaScript uses a [prototype-based inheritance model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain), which is different from the classical inheritance model in languages like Python.
 Understanding prototypes is crucial for working with object-oriented JavaScript.
+Python uses class-based inheritance, a more traditional form of OOP where classes are blueprints for creating objects, and inheritance is achieved by defining a class that takes another class as its base.
+JavaScript uses prototypes for inheritance, meaning objects inherit directly from other objects.
+Python uses class-based inheritance, where inheritance is defined through class definitions.

 ## 8. **Semicolon Insertion**

-JavaScript has automatic semicolon insertion, which means it can automatically add semicolons at the end of statements.
+JavaScript has [automatic semicolon insertion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#automatic_semicolon_insertion), which means it can automatically add semicolons at the end of statements.
 However, relying on this can lead to subtle bugs.

 - **Best Practice**: Always explicitly use semicolons to mark the end of statements.

 ## 9. **Nullish Coalescing and Optional Chaining**

-JavaScript introduced nullish coalescing (`??`) and optional chaining (`?.`) operators to handle undefined or null values more gracefully.
+JavaScript introduced [nullish coalescing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_assignment) (`??`) and [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) (`?.`) operators to handle undefined or null values more gracefully.

 - **Example**: Accessing nested object properties safely.